DATA MARKETPLACE ADMINISTRATION

 1. The job will execute and once successfully complete, the Result status will change to COMPLETE, indicating that the Index has been populated.

-We now need to configure the newly created Index in the Data Catalog, in order to ensure that the Data Catalog includes the Index as part of the searchable content.
+We now need to configure the newly created Index in the Data Marketplace, in order to ensure that the Data Marketplace includes the Index as part of the searchable content.

-1. Open the Data Catalog and navigate to Administration > Set-up and management.
+1. Open the Data Marketplace and navigate to Administration > Set-up and management.

 2. In the Administration window, click on Search Engines option